 Some organizations are offering to repay the student loans of their employees through different platforms like FutureFuel.

-This special benefit has shown promising results in terms of employee retention.
+This special perk has shown promising results in terms of employee retention.

 In fact, according to a survey, 86% of employees would want to work for a company for 5 or more years if they offered to help pay off their college loans.